LiberTEM/LiberTEM-panel-ui/README.rst

 ----------

 :code:`LiberTEM-panel-ui` is at an early proof-of-concept stage.
 All interfaces and functionality is subject to change in the future.
+Notably, the primary usage environment is in a Jupyter Notebook - standalone usage as a web app through :code:`panel serve` is not well tested.

 If you are interested in the project and would like to see it taken further, please don't hesitate to get in touch by posting an